Architecture¶

 Pulp’s architecture has three components to it: a REST API, a content serving application, and the tasking system.
 Each component can be horizontally scaled for both high availability and/or additional capacity for that part of the architecture.

-Pulp’s REST API is a Django application that runs under any WSGI server.
+Pulp’s REST API is a Django application that runs standalone using the gunicorn like pulpcore-api entrypoint.
 It serves the following things:

 Note

-A simple, but limited way to run the REST API as a standalone service using the built-in Django
+A simple way to run the REST API as a standalone service is using the provided pulpcore-api entrypoint.
+It is gunicorn based and provides many of its options.

 Note

-Pulp installs a script that lets you run the content serving app as a standalone service as follows::
+Pulp installs a script that lets you run the content serving app as a standalone service as follows.
+This script accepts many gunicorn options.:

 Ensuring the REST API and the content server is healthy and alive: